 Consumer session information and interaction transcripts are stored on LivePerson’s storage servers.
 The data is collected by the Conversational CLoud platform and then transferred to the LivePerson data storage.
 The data is logically segregated and can be produced for a single customer without accessing another customer data.

-Masking and Encryption of Data at Rest
+Masking of Data at Rest

 Prior to storing data in the storage servers, the Conversational Cloud provides two additional optional layers of protection for data at rest, for customers opting into the capabilities: